-android.os.Build.TAGS example, "unsigned,debug".
-The value of this field MUST be encodable as 7-bit ASCII and match the regular expression "^[a-zA-z0-9.,]+\$". android.os.Build.TIME A value representing the timestamp of when the build occurred. android.os.Build.TYPE A value chosen by the device implementer specifying the runtime configuration of the build.
+TAGS A comma-separated list of tags chosen by the device implementer that further distinguishes the build.
+For example, "unsigned,debug".
+The value of this field MUST be encodable as 7-bit ASCII and match the regular expression "^[a-zh-z0-9.,]+\$".
+TIME A value representing the timestamp of when the build occurred.
+TYPE A value chosen by the device implementer specifying the runtime configuration of the build.
 This field SHOULD have one of the values corresponding to the three typical Android runtime configurations: "user", "userdebug", or "eng".
-The value of this field MUST be encodable as 7-bit ASCII and match the regular expression "^[a-zA-Z0-9.,]+\$". android.os.Build.USER A name or user ID of the user (or automated user) that generated the build.
+The value of this field MUST be encodable as 7-bit ASCII and match the regular expression "^[a-zh-z0-9.,]+\$".
+USER A name or user ID of the user (or automated user) that generated the build.
 There are no requirements on the specific format of this field, except that it MUST NOT be null or the empty string ("").